-- 1. Read General Rules and special rules at the beginning of this department. - 4-H/FFA member must be enrolled in Clothing-Buymanship to enter this division.
-Two outfits can be entered in this division. - Outfit must be selected by member as part of their 4-H/FFA project or made by another individual for the member if the fabric and pattern were chosen by the 4-H/FFA member. - 4.
-A Champion and Reserve Champion may be selected for each level. - Reno County's entries in the State Fair Fashion Revue -- Buymanship will be designated by the judges from entries in this Division as follows: Level II and Level III (Classes M2111 and M2121, M2112, and M2122), and Level IV (Classes M2113 and M2123).
+- Read General Rules and special rules at the beginning of this department. - 4-H members must be enrolled in Clothing-Buymanship to enter this division.
+Two outfits can be entered in this division. - Outfit must be selected by member as part of their 4-H project or made by another individual for the member if the fabric and pattern were chosen by the 4-H member. - A Champion and Reserve Champion may be selected for each level. - Reno County's entries in the State Fair Fashion Revue -- Buymanship will be designated by the judges from entries in this Division as follows: Level II and Level III (Classes M2111 and M2121, M2112, and M2122), and Level IV (Classes M2113 and M2123).